DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

     validation.
 You should still use a clean method on the phone field server-side to ensure that the field does in fact have a correct value.
-    The enhancements provided by this property are all client-side and can be circumvented and thus can not be fully trusted to be accurate.
+    The enhancements provided by this property are all client-side and can be circumvented.
+Thus it cannot be fully trusted to be accurate.

 .. note::

     There are two examples below.
 One sets the property in the form class.
     The other in the View class.
 You should choose one way or the other.
     You do **NOT** need to set the property in both locations.
-    Additionally, there are probably other ways that the property can be set that are not shown in these examples, but we know that these ways work.

 Setting phone_info in a Form class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^